Cylindrical model structures: Acknowledgements

 \begin{defn} Let $\cocylinder = \big( \cocyl, e_{0}, e_{1}, c \big)$ be a co-cylinder in $\cl{A}$ equipped with a contraction structure $c$.
 A lower right connection structure $\Gamma_{lr}$ with respect to $\cocylinder$ is {\em compatible with $c$} if the lower right connection structure $(\Gamma_{lr})^{op}$ with respect to the cylinder $\cocylinder^{op}$ in $\cl{A}^{op}$ is compatible with the contraction structure $c^{op}$. \end{defn}

-\begin{rmk} We will not need to consider compatibility of an upper left connection structure with a contraction structure, or compatibility of an upper right connection structure --- to be defined next --- with a contraction structure. \end{rmk}
+\begin{rmk} We shall not need to consider compatibility of an upper left connection structure with a contraction structure, or compatibility of an upper right connection structure, which we shall define next, with a contraction structure. \end{rmk}

 \begin{defn} Let $\cylinder = \big( \cyl, i_{0}, i_{1}, p, v \big)$ be a cylinder in $\cl{A}$ equipped with a contraction structure $p$ and an involution structure $v$.
-An {\em upper right connection structure} with respect to $\cylinder$ is a 2-arrow \ar{\cyl^{2},\cyl,\Gamma_{ur}} of $\cl{C}$ such that the following diagrams in $\underline{\mathsf{Hom}}_{\cl{C}}(\cl{A},\cl{A})$ commute.
+An {\em upper right connection structure} with respect to $\cylinder$ is a 2-arrow \ar{\cyl^{2},\cyl,\Gamma_{ur}} of $\cl{C}$, such that the following diagrams in $\underline{\mathsf{Hom}}_{\cl{C}}(\cl{A},\cl{A})$ commute.

 \begin{diagram}

 \end{diagram} \end{defn}